poole/lanyon/submitting.md

     ```

 4. **Create a pull request to our repo's master branch.**
-    You can do so by clicking on the `Contribute` button when on the original ICLR Blog Track repo.
+    You can do so by clicking on the `Contribute` button when on your new fork.

     ![Opening PRs]({{ site.url }}/public/images/opening_pr.png)